FAQs

 • You feel unstable or worried about falling

-• You have osteoporosis, recent injury, or major deconditioning
+• You have osteoporosis, recent injury, major deconditioning or repeated flare-ups

 • You are unsure which exercise type is safest to start